reer-ide/rhino_mcp/README.md

 - `get_objects_with_metadata(filters, metadata_fields)`: Get detailed information about objects in the scene with their metadata, with optional filtering
 - `capture_viewport(layer, show_annotations, max_size)`: Capture the viewport with optional annotations and layer filtering

+### MCP Inspector

+1. Runing following command in cmd

+- `npx @modelcontextprotocol/inspector`

+2. Select Transport Type such as SSE or Stdio
+3. For SSE mcp server, you should start the server manually then connect the port accordingly in the mcp inspector -
+   - Sample URL of SSE Server http://localhost:8080/sse
+   - Sample URL of Stdio Server http://localhost:8080

 ### Example Commands

 Here are some examples of what you can ask Claude to do: